skeezicsb/PERQemu/PERQemu/Readme.txt

   - A workaround for PNX 2 video support is included (disk image TBA).
   - Accent S7 (Release III, unreleased) also verified as well.

+Added in v0.5.8:
+  - PNX 3 is now also confirmed to boot and run (from floppy) with an included video patch.
+(I may be missing one critical floppy needed to complete a full hard disk install, however.
+Watch this space.)

 NOTE: PNX 1 only supports 1MB of memory and will crash if configured with more.
 PNX 2, PNX 3, POS, MPOS and Accent have no trouble with a full megaword (2MB)